nattvara/dfb/README.md

 #### `--gui`

-With the `---gui` flag progress will be displayed in a gui window.
-This is useful if the backup is started from a cron job or something similar.
+With the `---gui` flag, progress will be displayed in a gui window.
+This is useful if the backup is started from a cron job or similar.

 ![Backup with --gui flag](docs/images/progress-gui.png)